hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

 In this way, we create an adjacency matrix of the network.
 Isn't it easy?

-We can write a function in R, which generates networks based on the threshold distance _d_.
+We can write a function in R, which generates adjacency matrices based on the threshold distance _d_.

     nt <- function(d) {
         DM <- dist[] < d